sebastienwood/sebastienwood.github.io/_posts/2019-4-13-TricksCompendium.md

 The community of Deep Learning offer an infinite source of tricks to enhance your network.
 You can find an hopefully interesting sample of those in this post.

-Feel free to give me a feedback, like a tricks that is missing from this list and you would like to see up there ! :)
+Feel free to give me a feedback, like a tricks that is missing from this list and you would like to see up there ! :smile:

 *This article is WIP*